Motor Neurone Disease

 Symptoms

-• Muscle weakness, twitching, or stiffness
+• Muscle weakness, twitching, or stiffness - often starting in a limb

 • Difficulty speaking or swallowing